Seat-based pricing is ideal for:

 Managing seats

-Each seat can have one of three statuses:- Pending: Seat assigned, invitation sent, awaiting claim
+- Pending: Seat assigned, invitation sent, awaiting claim

 - Claimed: Seat claimed by team member, benefits granted